 Table 2 & 3 showed that the vegetative growth characters (plant height, number of leaves, and branches) at 6, 8 and 10 weeks after planting (WAP) and yield characters (percentage emergence, 50% flowering, number of days to flowering and fruiting, number of flowers, fruits, and fresh fruit weight) increased with the foliar spray of Moringa leaf extract.

 The highest mean values on vegetative growth were obtained from plants sprayed with Moringa leaf extract level at 5 litres concentration (MLE 5), more than the 10 litre concentrations.
-However, tomato plants sprayed with 10 litre of Moringa leaf extract performed better than the application of 5 litre Moringa leaf concentration with respect to the yield and yield characters, table 2 & 7.
+However, tomato plants sprayed with 10 litre of Moringa leaf extract performed better than the application of 5 litre Moringa leaf concentrations with respect to the yield and yield characters, table 2 & 7.
 The significant effect of MLE (5 and 10 levels) was effective at (0.05%) when compared to the control treatment.
 Lowest values were recorded on the untreated plants.
 The lowest mean values of the characters were recorded on the control plants.
 The results obtained in this study are in line with those observed by Azra, (2011) found that spraying wheat, peas and tomato with M. oleifera extract increased crop characteristics, Mvumi Culver et al. (2012) and Bashir et al., (2014) on tomato.
-Similar results were also reported by Mona (2013) which explained that the treatment of rocket (Erucavesicaria subsp. sativa) with Moringa extract is likely to have increased the content of leaves with N, P and K.
+Similar results were also reported by Mona (2013) who explained that the treatment of rocket (Erucavesicaria subsp. sativa) with Moringa extract is likely to have increased the content of leaves with N, P and K.

 Plant response to MLE, could be said to be dependent on both plant growth stages and MLE levels (as higher response was seen during vegetative growth on plants treated with MLE 5 while higher response was seen on the reproductive stageson plants treated with MLE 10).
 This response is in line with those observed by Azra, 2011, that MLE 30 (30 times diluted MLE) was more effective in tomato yield than MLE 20 and MLE 10 spray,